Pacifier do's and don'ts

 If you choose to offer your baby a pacifier, keep these tips in mind:

-- Wait until breast-feeding is well established.
-Be patient.
-It might take a few weeks or more to settle into a regular nursing routine.
-If you're breast-feeding, the American Academy of Pediatrics recommends waiting to introduce a pacifier until four to six weeks after birth.
+- Wait until breast-feeding is well-established.
+If you're breast-feeding, the American Academy of Pediatrics recommends waiting to offer a pacifier until your baby is 3 to 4 weeks old, and you've settled into an effective nursing routine.

 - Choose the silicone one-piece, dishwasher-safe variety.
 Pacifiers made of two pieces pose a choking hazard if they break.
 Once you've settled on a favorite pacifier, keep a few identical backups on hand.

 - Let your baby set the pace.
-If your baby's not interested in the pacifier, try again later — or skip it entirely.
+If your baby's not interested in the pacifier, don't force it.
 If the pacifier falls out of your baby's mouth while he or she is sleeping, don't pop it back in.

 - Keep it clean.
 Before you offer your baby a pacifier, clean it thoroughly.
 Until your baby is 6 months old and his or her immune system matures, frequently boil pacifiers or run them through the dishwasher.
 After age 6 months, simply wash pacifiers with soap and water.
 Resist the temptation to "rinse" the pacifier in your own mouth.
 You'll only spread more germs to your baby.